Kupi403/Kupi403/README.md

 ## 📰 Komisja Sędziowska Radom **(in progress)**

 An upcoming responsive information portal for the Referee Committee in Radom.
-The website will provide referees with categorized news, match assignments, event schedules, training materials, and more.
+The website will provide referees with categorized news, referee listings, scheduled events, training materials and more.
 Planned deployment: **July 2025**.

 ### 🔍 App Features

 - Dynamic news section with post categories
-- Referee assignment listings
+- Referee listings
 - Interactive calendar with upcoming events
-- Admin panel for content management
 - Section for training resources and downloadable files
-- Contact form and referee course registration form
 - CMS-managed media uploads and access (images, PDFs, etc.)
+- Custom admin panel for content management (soon)
+- Contact form and referee course registration form  (soon)

 ### 🛠 Technologies